openmessaging/openmessaging.github.io/docs/benchmarks/pulsar.md

 > The instructions immediately below are for running the benchmarks from a single host, but you  can also run the benchmarks in [distributed mode](#distributed-mode) (from multiple clients simultaneously).
 >
 > The benchmark scripts are copied under `/opt/benchmark`.
-Following commands are issues at working directory `/opt/benchmark`.
+Following commands are issued at working directory `/opt/benchmark`.

 Once you've successfully SSHed into the client host, you can run any of the [existing benchmarking workloads](../#benchmarking-workloads) by specifying the YAML file for that workload when running the `benchmark` executable.
 All workloads are in the `workloads` folder.
 Here's an example: